Top 5 Optical Lenses and Objective Optics in Canada for 2026

 Frequently Asked Questions

-Zeiss Plan-Apochromat 20x/0.8 M27 Objective features: 20x magnification with 0.8 NA for high-resolution imaging, Plan-apochromat correction minimizes chromatic and spherical aberrations across the field, M27 thread and standardized tube fit for research microscopes and fluorescence applications.
+Yes—the Zeiss Plan-Apochromat 20x/0.8 M27 Objective has 20x magnification with 0.8 NA, plus Plan-apochromat correction to minimize chromatic and spherical aberrations across the field.

 Conclusion